From the publisher's web page:

 Because a trollbabe is neither troll nor human - she is functionally apart, yet tied into the fates and interactions of both peoples.
 Trolls - big, shaggy, horned, grotesque, people-eating monsters - and humans - plain old humans - simply don't get along, and their conflicts are escalating.
 The trollbabe may be perceived as an automatic friend or an automatic foe by both humans and trolls, yet her perspective is not identical with either one.
 Her presence cannot help but destabilize the status quo in any particular situation, which makes for an interesting life.
 Ultimately, she may also become the means of resolution.

 Trollbabe is a role-playing game by Ron Edwards, creator of Sorcerer and Elfs, and founder of Adept Press.
-It features art by some of the great talents in the role-playing industry today: Veronica V. Jones, Ben Morgan, Rod Anderson, Jeff Diamond, and James V. West.
-It is distributed as a 47-page PDF."
+It features art by some of the great talents in the role-playing industry today: Veronica V. Jones, Ben Morgan, Rod Anderson, Jeff Diamond, and James V. West."